FOHI’s vision, mission, and goals

 - Build a collection of historical materials to keep alive the conservation legacy of the Audubon Camp at Hog Island for future generations.

 FOHI hosts a service week in the beginning of the camp season.
 During this week, the volunteers work on a variety of projects that help open the camp for the season, from planting gardens to painting, carpentry, repairing, making beds, cleaning, clearing the Island’s hiking trails, and so much more.

 FOHI also provides eight volunteers for each camp session who help to ensure that the week runs smoothly and a full-time volunteer for the season who manages the store, is Volunteer Coordinator, represents FOHI’s interest in the island, and helps as needed.
 FOHI is also a great way for Hog Island Alums to connect with others who share their interests.
 In working together for a common cause (this wonderful island), FOHI volunteers build a strong sense of camaraderie.
 They keep the camp going!
 They rock!

 When camp is not in session, FOHI volunteers help with cataloging and digitizing the Archive project, annual appeal mailing, administrative tasks, and with skilled building trades, and community building.

 Interested in participating?

-If you would like to see photos from FOHI activities, please check out our Flickr photo stream (link on the right side-bar).
+To see photos from FOHI activities, check out our Flickr photo stream (link on the right side-bar).